 ⦁ Major life changes, such as a divorce or the birth of a baby

 If left untreated, panic attacks and panic disorder can upset almost every aspect of your day-to-day functioning.
 Complications may include the development of phobias, feeling panic in social situations, problems at work or school, developing an anxiety disorder, depression, or other psychological disorder, alcohol or illegal drug abuse, financial problems.

 ⦁ Get treatment for panic attacks as soon as possible to stop them from becoming worse or becoming more regular.

 ⦁ Stick to your Panic Disorder treatment regimen to prevent setbacks or worsening of the symptoms of severe panic attacks.

 Panic Disorder Treatment

 Your doctor will take your health history and make sure there is no underlying physical problem that is causing your Panic Disorder symptoms and then refer you to a mental health professional.
 Panic disorder is usually treated with medication, psychotherapy, or both.

 Cognitive-behavioral therapy (CBT) is specifically useful as a treatment of choice for panic disorder.
 CBT helps you develop different thought patterns and reactions to the feelings that come with a panic attack.
-The panic attacks begin to disappear once you learn to react in a different way.
+The signs of panic attacks begin to disappear once you learn to react differently.